stefanzweifel/diary-app/readme.md

 - Migrate Database: `php artisan migrate`
 - Create OAuth Key Pair: `php artisan passport:install`
 - Link storage with `php artisan storage:link`

-## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to Stefan Zweifel at hello@stefanzweifel.io.
-All security vulnerabilities will be promptly addressed.

 ## License